CompleteBlenderCreator/04-Low-Poly-Chess-Set-Original/readme.txt

 * Reinforce the defuse and specular settings.
 * Model the board surround.
 * Apply a texture to the board surround.

+## Using Procedural Textures
+* Introduce procedural textures.
+* Apply some to the chequers on the board.
 ---
 Click [here](https://www.udemy.com/blendertutorial/?couponCode=GitHubSpecial) to find out more about the course, and how we build these assets step-by-step.